Home - Bookapy Book Preview

 “Going to the rear with the young’uns,” Darras replied.
 “Damned if there will be nought left but memories to remember us by.”

 There was a satisfied grunt from all who heard.
 Most had little use for the Republic and even less time for its ‘Academy Officers’, at least the ones at the beginning of the war.
-But, because it was Darras who had asked them to fight for the Republic, fight they would.
+But, because Darras had asked them to fight for the Republic, they would.

 “We will fight under the Flag of the Republic,” Darras chuckled.
 “The General left his banner behind knowing what I’d do.”